openstates/enhancement-proposals/final/001-purpose-and-process.md

 Alternatives could be to continue with the status quo or just using GitHub issues ad hoc.
 Both feel inferior to having a documented process around this.

+In August 2021, this proposal was updated to spell out the use of GitHub issues to track the current status of proposals.

 ## Drawbacks